OfficeDev/msteams-docs.fr-FR/msteams-platform/concepts/design/understand-use-cases.md

 ## <a name="microsoft-teams-app-features"></a>Fonctionnalités de l’application Microsoft Teams

-Il existe plusieurs façons d’étendre Teams afin que chaque application soit unique.
-Offre de fonctionnalités d’application Teams :
+There are multiple ways to extend Teams so every app is unique.
+Teams app features offer:

 - [Fonctionnalités de l’application](#app-capabilities)
 - [Étendue de l’application](#app-scope)